 When I determined nothing was following ‘well,’ I said, “beats living in Frog-butt; huh?”

 Jumper laughed, looked at the woman from admissions, gave her another, bigger smile, kept it when he looked back at me.
 “So, guess you don’t have the horse anymore.”
 He let that hang for the moment it took for me to look around.
 “Any longer?
 No longer have the horse?”

 He didn’t drop the smile.
 I’d love to think I didn’t seem surprised.
 Or rattled.
+Or angry.
 “No, we… the horse…” I restacked my papers, whispered, “Fuck you, Jumper;” scooted my desk away, again, a bit more noisily than I might have preferred.
 Jumper was still smiling.

 “Oh.
 Sure; and the horse I rode in on.”

 Jumper stood up, his desk unit like a skirt, walked closer to me.
 He slid his preliminary class schedule in front of me, pointed to Criminal Justice; pointed to the same title on my schedule.
 “I am going on Uncle Sam, though; G.I.
 Bill.
 Semper Fi, (whispered) motherfucker.
 Full ride, man.”

 “It’s California… Man; free education.
 And, besides; I’m not interested in…”